To get an IRS IP PIN that is lost, forgotten, or never arrived in a CP01A Notice, use the IP PIN request portal at IRS.gov.

 • If you’ve moved since January 1 of this year, or

-• It’s after October 14 and you haven’t filed your current or prior year Forms 1040, 1040A, 1040EZ, or 1040 PR/SS, you’ll need to complete and mail a paper tax return without your IP PIN.
+• It’s after October 14 and if you haven’t filed your current or prior year Forms 1040, 1040A, 1040EZ, or 1040 PR/SS, you’ll need to complete and mail a paper tax return without your IP PIN.
 The IRS will review your return to confirm it is yours but this may delay any refund you are due.

 Note Credit Security Freeze with Equifax – If you’ve placed a credit security freeze with Equifax, you must contact Equifax to have the freeze temporarily removed to allow the IRS to verify your identity.
 Once you have your IP PIN or are no longer attempting to register, you may contact Equifax to resume the freeze — unless you scheduled it to resume automatically.